ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 There are a couple require lines, which are necessary to make stuff work.

 This section defines the `object` table.
 However, instead of using an "ordinary" table, the [`gen.makeDataTable`](/auto_doc/gen.html#makedatatable) function creates a special kind of table (which I named a _dataTable_).
-The _dataTable_ uses metadata techniques to allow it to be given special properties.
+The _dataTable_ uses metatable techniques to allow it to be given special properties.
+(Earlier in this lesson, I mentioned that metatables change the rule of how tables work, but that I wouldn't be discussing them.)

 The [`gen.forbidReplacement`](/auto_doc/gen.html#forbidreplacement) function, for example, causes an error if you change a key's value after it has been assigned.
-The [`gen.forbidNewKeys`](/auto_doc/gen.html#forbidnewkeys) prevents you from assigning new key-value pairs to a table, and [`gen.forbidNilValueAccess`](/auto_doc/gen.html#forbidnilvalueaccess) stops you from trying to get the value from a key if that value is `nil`.
+The [`gen.forbidNewKeys`](/auto_doc/gen.html#forbidnewkeys) function prevents you from assigning new key-value pairs to a table, and [`gen.forbidNilValueAccess`](/auto_doc/gen.html#forbidnilvalueaccess) stops you from trying to get the value from a key if that value is `nil`.
 Depending on the use of the _dataTable_, these features can catch typos or accidental misuse of a table that is supposed to be storing data for your scenario.
 Despite the fact that `object` is a _dataTable_, I'll usually just refer to it as the "`object` table."

 The annotation
 ```lua